Feyerabend/ABC80/README.md

 In general the horizontal field of innovation and diversity came to be replaced by a vertical strata.
-The highly incompatible plethora of machines in spirit of the 70s, was replaced by a single item hardware where competition was in speed, internal memory expansion, external storage and programs that copied and cloned each other in ideas.
+The highly incompatible plethora of machines in spirit of the 70s, was replaced by a single item hardware during the 80s where new competition was in speed, internal memory expansion, external storage and programs that copied and cloned each other in ideas.

+There were new flaws such as incompatiblity between programs and data, sometimes intentionally.
+Or the inevitable history and legacy that still influences modern computers, such as architectures and processors that can run old code almost dating back to the origin in Intel 8088, or rather the 8086.
+This somewhat stifle hardware development as well as benefit software development, as it can rely on older code (systems, libraries etc).

 ## The code